 - New skin lesions

-- Breast feeding warning: Women should not breast feed during treatment because the drug could enter the breast milk and badly harm a breast feeding baby.
+- Breastfeeding warning: Women should not breastfeed during treatment and for 2 weeks (or 4 months if taken with trametinib) after treatment because this drug could enter the breast milk and cause harm to a breastfeeding baby.

 - Fertility warning: In men and women both, this drug may affect your ability to have children in the future.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.